The page you are attempting to view has moved or no longer exists.

 - \r\nInstructions for Soil Sampling Your Wildlife Food Plot\r\n\r\nPrintable PDF\r\n\r\nWhy should I take a soil sample from my wildlife food plot?\r\n\r\n

 - \r\n\r\nJust as soil tests form the foundation for crop

 - 1. The product that I want to test cannot be done by NIR.
 Which wet chemistry test package should I order?
 Package D offers OARDC energy calculation for most alternative feedstuffs and commodities, feed and forages.
 Feeds that have a defined and relatively narro

-- Dairyland provides Wildlife Foodplot Test Kits which include a sample bag, instructions for taking a proper sample, a sample submission form, and a pre-paid envelope for shipping.
-After submitting a sample you will recieve a detailed soil test report with lime and fertilizer recommendations
+- Dairyland provides Wildlife Food Plot Test Kits which include a sample bag, instructions for taking a proper sample, a sample submission form, and a pre-paid envelope for shipping.
+After submitting a sample, you will receive a detailed soil test report with lime and fertilizer recommendatio

-- In Wisconsin, a soil testing laboratory must be certified by the Wisconsin Department of Agriculture, Trade, and Consumer Protections (WDATCP) if results are to be used in nutrient management planning or related to any government cost sharing program.
-A certified testing laboratory must per
+- In Wisconsin, a testing laboratory must participate in the Manure Analysis Proficiency Program as a condition to be certified by the Wisconsin Department of Agriculture, Trade, and Consumer Protection (WDATCP) if results are to used in nutrient management planning or related to any government cos

 For more information call Dairyland Laboratories, Inc. at 608-323-2123 or contact us here